 The 2011 inflation rate was 2.72%.
 The inflation rate in 2012 was 2.50%.
 The 2012 inflation rate is higher compared to the average inflation rate of 0.86% per year between 2012 and 2019.

 Inflation rate is calculated by change in the consumer price index (CPI).
 The CPI in 2012 was 98.22.
 It was 95.82 in the previous year, 2011.
 The difference in CPI between the years is used by the European Central Bank to officially determine inflation.

-|Average inflation rate||0.77%|
+|Average inflation rate||2.50%|